kapouer/express-dom/README.md

 This is a limited list of plugins, some are used by default:

 - referrer
-  populates document.referrer using request.get('referrer')
+  Sets headers.referer to express req.get('referrer')

 - prerender
   `document.visibilityState == 'prerender'`
+  sets policies for script, connect to 'self'.

 - redirect
   catch navigation and use it for redirection, see below

-- types
-  filter requests by settings.types Set.

-- domain
-  filter requests by settings.domain value:
-  - "same": reject cross-domain requests
-  - "none": reject all requests
-  - "all": accept all requests (the default)

 - hide
   ensures `document.hidden == true`;
   adds user stylesheet to keep rendering to minimum;
   aborts stylesheet, image, font loading;
-  can be disabled using `settings.hide = false`.
+  can be disabled by a previous plugin using `settings.hide = false`.

 - png
-  outputs a screenshot of the rendered DOM
+  sets policies for script, connect, style to 'self', and policies for font, img to `'self' https: data:`. outputs a screenshot of the rendered DOM.

 - cookies
   Allows cookies listed in `settings.allowCookies` Set,